 Long gone is the stigma that tattoos were once associated with drunken sailors and surly inmates.
 It seems there are tattoo parlors on every block these days.
 From teens (with parental permission) to grannies, tattoos can be seen on arms, legs and everywhere in-between wherever there are people.
-With enough notice, a party bus of enthusiastic fans can stop into a sizable parlor and get tattoos by some of their local artists.
-A very 2016 way to spend some party time.
+We got some interesting data from our friends at Target Digital Marketing that supports the growth of this awesome industry.
+It used to be a long drawn out process but it’s evident that with enough notice, a significant load of enthusiastic fans can pretty much stop into any sizable parlor and get tattoos same day by some of their local artists at a reasonable price.

 There are a handful of tattoo artists with the reputation for being the best in the world.
 Their range of styles promises to give the recipient whatever they want.
 They cater to the rich and famous, but with a six to twelve-month lead, you, too can get an appointment.

 Here are just 5 award winning body artists.

 Having a Scott Campbell tattoo is something to brag about.
 Delicate and intricate, Campbell’s work is recognizable with aficionados in the field.
 His prices start at $1,000 for the first hour and drop to $200 an hour for any follow-up time.
 He’s known for typography and antique ornamentation.
 If you’re looking for a classic design reminiscent of what we know as the original tattoo, you can get an intricately inked sailing ship or other nautical memorabilia.
 A true artist.